jn4kr/vapeoff/README.md

 a) Sometimes disconnecting fails.
 In this case the connection must be disconnected manually.
 This is possible via Bluetooth Manager or resetting the Bluetooth interface.

+## What can i do to protect my Crafty?
+Turn off permament bluetooth.
+Connect your smartphone to your Crafty as soons as you turn it on.
+If you realize that your device is heating up without your interaction, leave the area as a bluetooth connection is needed.

 ## Dependencies
 * python3
 * bitstring